 - There is no public parking at the museum. - There is disabled parking at the museum.
-These spaces can be located by the accessible entrance to the right hand side of the Museum. - There is pay-and-display parking (2-3 hours) nearby on Parks Road, Museum Road, and Keble Road. - There are multiple bicycle racks on both sides of the Museum.
+These spaces can be located on the left hand side of the Museum next to the lawn. - There is pay-and-display parking (2-3 hours) nearby on Parks Road, Museum Road, and Keble Road. - There are multiple bicycle racks on the left hand side of the Museum.